A Song of Awakening

 Praise Be—to being home—to being ever-connected to our Source, and what is pulsing life in our every molecule and cell, and heartbeat and breath . . . and yes!—is the same Light we pass back into when this body’s time on earth is up.

-Here, in our union with the one Energy/one Spirit that creates, and sustains and contains everything, is our true nature, our very soul, and the home we’re always in, but may not realize it or act like it.
-And thus, our great opportunity in this life: to thoroughly look into and clearly recognize what’s at the core of us all and who we really are . . . and to live accordingly.
+Here, in our union with the one Energy/one Spirit that creates, and sustains and contains everything, is our very soul and who we are in our entirety, but may not realize it or act like it.
+And thus, our great opportunity in this life: to thoroughly look into and clearly recognize what’s at the core of us all . . . and to live accordingly.